 Nolan's imagination reaches new heights in Interstellar, as we sweep from planets with mountain-sized waves to a fraught docking sequence set to Hans Zimmer's organ-laden score.
 Interstellar was widely acclaimed as an IMAX feast on its initial release in 2014, and very soon you can experience the magic all over again.

-- Dunkirk (screening in IMAX only)
+- Dunkirk (IMAX only)

 CLASSIC MOVIES RETURNING TO CINEWORLD